 Burger King — Home of the Dogpper

 Burger King has a long and colorful history when it comes to cryptocurrencies.
 The chain’s first foray into the world of crypto came in 2017 when they launched their very own crypto coin.
-The WhopperCoin was issued by Burger King in Russia and customers could receive WhopperCoins directly into their digital wallets with each purchase of the chain’s signature Whopper sandwich,
+The WhopperCoin was issued by Burger King in Russia and customers could receive WhopperCoins directly into their digital wallets with each purchase of the chain’s signature Whopper sandwich.

-In November 2021, anyone who spent more than $5 at participating Burger Kings would get free crypto.
+Anyone who spent more than $5 at participating Burger Kings would get free crypto.
 Typically, this was a small amount of DOGE but some lucky patrons also won an entire Bitcoin.

 That same year, locations in Brazil also partnered with DOGE for a promotion.
 This time, they would accept the currency as payment.
 Kind of.
 Anyone could walk in and swap 3 DOGE for a special menu item known as the Dogpper.
 Yep, it’s a whopper for your dog.
 This promotion was short-lived but the memes will last forever.